Smoll05/hardstack-capstone/README.md

 ### **ViewModel**

 We implemented custom `ViewModel` classes using the **Observer Design Pattern**.
 This design allows the UI to automatically respond to changes in the underlying data models by observing updates from the `ViewModel`.
 As a result, the UI always reflects the latest state without requiring manual synchronization, improving both responsiveness and maintainability.

 ---
-Certainly!
-Here's a more polished and professional version of your **MVVM Architecture** section:

----